Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 number, binary patterning "snaps" it to the closest whole integer _naturally._

 Much like a diminished chord, every point is as equidistant _as possible_ from the last - except there's far more than _three_ diminished "chords" in an index!
-Technically, you can diminish an index until each point is exactly one away from the next because the pattern's bit length matches the index.
+Technically, you can diminish an index until each interval is exactly one away from the next because the pattern's bit length matches the index.
 That also means this is a mechanism to lower the _resolution_ of the index and provides a way to quickly "stride" through it.